Jeong Ga-eun

-Career

 Debuting as a beauty contestant for Miss Gyeongnam Seon of 2001, Jeong began a career in the entertainment industry by serving as the fitting model and face of CJ O Shopping's clothing merchandise.

+Debuting as a beauty contestant for Miss South Gyeongsang Province Seon of 2001, Jeong began a career in the entertainment industry by serving as the fitting model and face of CJ O Shopping's clothing merchandise.

 Soon after, Jeong rose to fame as a TV personality, joining variety show casts such as Sponge 2.0, BEAST Idol Maid, Infinite Girls and Heroes.
 She concurrently made several Korean soap operas and commercials including LG's TNGT in 2006 and SK Telecom in 2007.
 In July 2009, she joined a situation comedy programme called Rollercoaster of South Korean cable channel tvN, and it boosted her popularity.

 Since creating it in 2009, Jeong co-operates an online dress mall called Jungganda (정간다; Korean, "Jeong is coming").

 Personal life

 Jeong married a businessman on January 30, 2016, in Gangnam, Seoul.
 She gave birth to a daughter on July 20.
 On January 26, 2018, her agency announced their divorce.
+In 2025 Jeong revealed that she had been defrauded by her ex-husband and became a taxi driver to support herself and their daughter, whom she has custody of.